- 1 Week trek

 Fall/Autumn (Oct/Nov) or Spring (Mar/Apr): From October temperature starts cooling down.
 At Har Ki Dun temperature can plummet to freezing in the night/early morning.
 Be prepared for 0°C. Expect similar temperatures if you trek during spring.

-We will arrange a pickup from Dehradun railway station to Sankri and back.
-This will be shared by the team members on actual basis and paid directly to the driver.
-You pay directly to the driver/owner.
-The fare is Rs 5500 for a Tata Sumo/Mahindra Maxx one way.
-This can accommodate 6 to 8 people.
-A Tempo Traveller charges Rs 9000 (12-13 seat) one way.
-This is NOT included in TREK FEE.
+We may arrange a pickup from Dehradun to Sankri and return.
+This will be on a cost to cost basis and shared by the availing team members.
+You pay directly to the driver, sharing equally.
+The fare is ₹ 6000 for a Tata Sumo, one way and can accommodate 5 to 6 people.
+Whereas a Tempo Traveller charges ₹ 900 (10 to 12 seats) one way.
+Approximately, ₹ 2000 per person when you avail both ways.
+This cost is not included in the TREK FEE.

 Duration: 5 days of trek; Walking to Har Ki Dun, exploration and return.
 Dehradun to Dehradun in 7 days.